 In her space time Megan volunteers with a variety of non-profit organizations, fosters dogs found on the streets of Los Angeles, and manages a branded website and blog that do not carry her name.

 As a woman Megan represents only 8% of all CIO’s and is an advocate and speaker on the topic of women in technology.
 Her goal is to encourage girls and women to pursue careers in tech and ultimately increase their overall numbers.
 Megan also enjoys speaking to corporations, private groups, and students (adolescents, high school, and college), sharing her experience and insights on topics including (but not limited to):

-Additionally, Megan was was a featured speaker at TEDx South Lake Tahoe in October of 2019 and will be speaking at TEDx IVC in March of 2020.
+Additionally, Megan was was a featured speaker at TEDx South Lake Tahoe in October of 2019 and was scheduled to speak at TEDx IVC in March of 2020 until it was cancelled.